 “He was a great guy.
 I don’t know how else to describe him… If we could have hand-picked a husband for our daughter, he would have been it,” Boris’ mother-in-law Linda Pavao told the Pocono Record.

 The Travis Manion Foundation honored Capt.
-Boris through our Character Does Matter program on Oct.
-14, 2011, when we told his story to inspire 600 students at St. Eleanor School in Philadelphia, PA.
+Boris through the Character Does Matter program on Oct.
+14, 2011, when his story inspired 600 students at St. Eleanor School in Philadelphia, PA.